tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 green: 0%
 blue: 0%

-Now change the red value to 0% and you're left with black; change all the values to 100% and you get white.
+Should you change the red value to 0% and you're left with black; change all the values to 100% and you get white.
 Black and white lie at either end of the greyscale gamut -- and as you've probably figured out already -- three equivalent RGB values will result in some shade of grey.
 For example:

 <div style="background-color:#444444; display:inline-block; width:80px; height:2em"></div>
 red: 25%